 On DeskTime, you can group employees into teams, such as Marketing, Management, etc. In order to create an Employee team, go to Settings->Teams, and click on the 'Add new team' button.
-Once a team is created, you can edit settings for it by clicking on the three dots and choosing 'Edit'.
+Once a team has been created, you can edit its settings by clicking on the three dots and choosing 'Edit'.

-From this menu you can add employees to the team, as well as edit all settings separately for members in this team.
+From this menu, you can add employees to the team and edit all settings separately for members of this team.

 2. Set up working and tracking times

 The most important thing to set up at the beginning is Working days- which days and times should DeskTime expect your employees to be at work.
-The Minimum hours setting notes how many hours do you expect your employees to be at their computer each day.
+The Minimum hours setting notes how many hours you expect your employees to be at their computers every day.

-In the Tracking days section you can mark what days and times DeskTime will track details from your employees.
-By defeault Saturdays and Sundays will not be enabled, so turn those on if your employees might work on weekends.
+In the Tracking days section, you can mark what days and times DeskTime will track details from your employees.
+By default, Saturdays and Sundays will not be enabled, so turn those on if your employees may work on weekends.

 3. Optional - enable screenshots

 To use the Screenshots feature, you will need to mark 'Enable screen capture' in settings.
-Here you can also choose to blur the screenshots, as well as set the time interval between them.
+Here you can also choose to blur the screenshots and set the time interval between them.
 Taken images will be visible in the Screenshots section by admins.